graffiti-garden/graffiti-pod/README.md

 ## TODO:

-- Complete DHT implimentation
-  - Watch for added channels, compute info hash, store the (channel, infoHash) pair for lookup in the database, and publish the info hash to the DHT
-  - Watch for deleted channels and remove info hashes from the database and DHT as necessary
-  - Have a recurring timer that keeps things in the DHT.
 - Add an endpoint that users can use to check if the server knows a particular channel, without revealing that channel, via the ZK proof.
-- Create a recurring timer that deletes irrelevant tombstones
-  - Return the expiration time in a meta data hook, so clients can know when their cache is stale